 Keep hydrated.
-As it can be rather dry in altitude, drinking water regularly to keep your body hydrated is important to prevent altitude sickness.
+As it can be rather dry at altitude, drinking water regularly to keep your body hydrated is important to prevent altitude sickness.

-Avoid alcoholic drink and cigarette which will make you more susceptible to altitude sickness.
+Avoid alcoholic drinks and cigarettes which will make you more susceptible to altitude sickness.

 Found this post helpful?
 Then share it with your friends on social media.
-For any questions about travel in Tibet, drop me a line at .
 For a custom Tibet trip plan, feel free to contact one of our travel specialists for help.